 The Allstate Sugar Bowl, one of the premier college football bowl games in the country, took on title sponsorship of the championships held by the Louisiana High School Athletic Association (LHSAA) beginning with the 2014-15 academic year.
-The partnership between two of the oldest and most prominent amateur athletic organizations in the state was announced at a May (2014) press conference in the Mercedes-Benz Superdome.
+Since the partnership between two of the oldest and most prominent amateur athletic organizations in the state was established, the Sugar Bowl has had the opportunity to recognize 226 team champions from 104 schools.

 Even before taking on title sponsorship of all LHSAA championship events, the Allstate Sugar Bowl was involved in the sponsorship of many state championship events in the past, including baseball, football, soccer, swimming and tennis.
 The Bowl sponsored the LHSAA Football Championships from 2000-2005.